vaishakp/waveformtools/docs/model_capabilities.md

 - special PhenomX configuration knobs for `IMRPhenomXPHM`, namely `PhenomXHMReleaseVersion` and `PhenomXPrecVersion`.

-The explicit approximant-domain classifier currently treats:
+Approximant-domain handling is centralized in `get_approximant_domain()`.
+The explicit registry currently records:

 - `NRSur7dq4` and `SEOBNRv5PHM` as time-domain;
-- `IMRPhenomXPHM` as frequency-domain;
+- `IMRPhenomXPHM` as frequency-domain.
-- all other approximants as time-domain by default.

-There is also an automatic classifier using PyCBC's `td_approximants()` and `fd_approximants()`, but the mode-generation methods currently use the explicit classifier.
+For other approximants, the code falls back to PyCBC's `td_approximants()` and `fd_approximants()` registries.
+Unknown approximants raise a `KeyError` rather than silently defaulting to the time domain.

 ### `EOBWaveformModel`